SafeCity112/SpaceWMay2024SLO/README.md

 # SpaceWMay2024SLO
 Repository for May2024 extreme space weather event, focusing on Slovenia

-Data about May2024 space weather event, focusing on SLovvenia and E D T sectors
+Data about May2024 space weather event, focusing on Slovenia and E D T sectors

 By this data set, we addressed the event